-Training in research ethics and integrity is delivered to taught postgraduates taking courses in music education and music psychology, and to all postgraduate research students on an annual basis; it is also offered regularly to staff (and was offered and delivered in this reporting period).
-Training is also offered to undergraduates collecting data from human participants under the supervision of members of staff who are themselves appropriately trained.
+Training in research ethics and integrity is delivered to undergraduates and taught postgraduates taking courses in music education and music psychology, and to all postgraduate research students on an annual basis; it is also offered regularly to staff (and was offered and delivered in this reporting period).

 Processes for applying for ethical approval for practice-based research in composition and performance, non-practice-based research (typically involving interviews, observations, experiments etc.) and questionnaire research with adults differ slightly, but all applications are reviewed and approved by the RNCM Research Ethics Committee, which reports three times a year to the RNCM Research and Knowledge Committee.
 It currently has eight members, including the Chair.
 They represent all RNCM research pathways (performance, composition, music education, music psychology and musicology).
 One member is external to RNCM and another is a PhD student.
 The Committee meets virtually.
 Initial comments on applications are made by members, independently, only to the Chair.
-These comments are collated by the Chair, and final decisions are made by consensus following discussion via email.
+These comments are collated by the Chair, and sent back to the applicant, and if and when these comments have been sufficiently addressed, ethical approval is granted.

-Both the Head of Enterprise (Academic) Dr Michelle Phillips and Lecturer in Health and Wellbeing Dr Sara Ascenso are Institutional Representatives of RNCM and members of the Conservatoires UK Research Ethics Committee.
+Both the Head of Enterprise (Academic) Dr Michelle Phillips and Lecturer in Health and Wellbeing Dr Sara Ascenso were Institutional Representatives of RNCM and members of the Conservatoires UK Research Ethics Committee during the academic year 2023-24.
 Staff and students wishing to undertake research with the participation of colleagues and peers at conservatoires besides RNCM are encouraged to seek approval from the CUK Research Ethics Committee (see https://conservatoiresuk.ac.uk/about-us/research-integrity-governance-and-ethics/), rather than making multiple applications.

-2. Developments in 2022-2023
+2. Developments in 2023-2024

 Dr Michelle Phillips has continued in her second year as Chair of the RNCM Research Ethics Committee.
-During the year 2022-23 the Programmes and Assessment Coordinator (PGR) has taken on some of the responsibilities for the administration of the Ethics Committee.
+The PGR Programmes Administrator has some responsibilities for the administration of the Ethics Committee.

-3. Applications for ethical approval received by the RNCM Research Ethics Committee between 1 September 2022 and 31 August 2023
+3. Applications for ethical approval received by the RNCM Research Ethics Committee between 1 September 2023 and 31 August 2024

 Received from Successful Unsuccessful or pending resubmission Total

-Staff (including PDRA) 9 0 9
+Staff (including PDRA) 14 0 14

-PhD students 13 0 13
+PhD students 18 0 18

 PG taught students 5 0 5

-UG 3 0 3
+UG 2 0 2

-External 0 0 0
+External 1 0 1

-Total 30 0 30
+Total 40 0 40